opoo/opoopress.com/en/source/docs/installation.md

 5. Run `mvn op:generate` to generate static site.
 All generated files will be stored in `target/public/site`.
 If you use the option `-Dsite=siteX`, the directory will be `target/public/siteX`.
 6. Run `mvn op:preview` to start a web server with default port `8080`, then open http://localhost:8080/ in browser to preview your blog.
 The web server listening port can be changed by option `-Dport`, such as `-Dport=8989`.

+*Note: You can download <http://www.opoopress.com/downloads/pom-SNAPSHOT.xml> to use the lastest snapshot of OpooPress.*

 ### 3.2 Secondary Develop Project for Developer
 1. Download secondary develop project from GitHub.com
     - with git: `git clone https://github.com/opoopress/opoopress-site.git`